gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

 Each source set can have a single precompiled header defined.
 Any source file that includes this header file as the first header will be compiled using the precompiled header.
 Otherwise, the precompiled header will be ignored and the source file will be compiled in the normal manner.

-Please see the [userguide](userguide/nativeBinaries.html#native_binaries:preCompiledHeaders) for further information.
+Please see the [User Guide](userguide/nativeBinaries.html#native_binaries:preCompiledHeaders) for further information.

 ### Google Test support (i)